francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 order_number: 3
 ---

-## Our choice of tools: Pyenv & VirtualenvWrapper
+## Our Choice of Tools: Pyenv & VirtualenvWrapper

 Installing multiple Python versions and managing Python virtual environments on a Mac is notoriously painful, and choosing the wrong tools for the job can lead to countless lost development hours.
 To make matters worse, many highly-ranked online guides suggest Python environment management strategies that are are outdated, inadequate, and will only lead to further frustration in your future.